worldhorizongames/WizardsHike/PRIVACY.md

 The app asks Health Connect for permission to read your steps while it is closed.
 Without it your wizard would only move while you had the app open.
 It is used for nothing else, and you can withdraw it at any time in your phone's Health Connect settings.

+On phones where Health Connect is unavailable, the app counts steps with the built-in sensor.
+Since Android delivers no sensor readings to an app in the background, it then runs a service with a permanent notification showing the day's step count: that notification is what allows counting to continue while the app is closed.
+This service reads nothing but your steps, writes only to your phone, and stops if you withdraw the physical activity permission in your Android settings.

 ## Android backup